andrewgazelka/RustOpenStreetMap/README.md

 For 1000 random paths, BDA* takes 3415ms whereas regular A* takes 20114ms.
 This makes bidirectional A* ~5.8x faster.

+Out of a sample of 1000 paths mean path length is 221.11 miles and mean node count is 2960.7.

 The paths found in BDA* are shown below.